Peterborough

 • Golden Fleece Sheep Market Stamford PE9 2RB Telephone(01780) 763749

 Everards pub.
 Listed stone building that has been a pub since 1846.
 Wool market was held outside until 1930.
-Karaoke Thursday and Sunday, live music Friday and Saturday.
+Karaoke Thursday and Sunday.
 Darts played.
-Reopened in March 2012 after a 3 week refurbishment.
+Reopened in November 2024 after a refurbishment.
+May close earlier than posted on the first days of the week.

 • Green Man 29 Scotgate Stamford PE9 2YQ Telephone(01780) 753598